-The College provides ongoing academic advising to students from entry into a program of study until graduation or withdrawal.
-The academic advisor monitors student academic progress and serves as a resource for students experiencing academic difficulties.
-The academic advisor serves as a mentor and a resource for academic assistance including learning strategies (goal setting, study skills, time management strategies, testing strategies, note-taking skills, etc.); clarification of academic and institutional policies; career development; and referrals to the Riverside Student and Employee Assistance Program if personal issues are impacting academic performance.
+The College provides ongoing academic advising by program faculty to students from entry into a program of study until graduation or withdrawal.
+The academic advisor, assigned in the student's first semester, meets minimally once/semester, to monitor the student's academic progress and to serve as a resource for students experiencing academic difficulties.
+The academic advisor serves as a mentor and resource for academic assistance in areas such as: learning strategies (goal setting, study skills, time management strategies, testing strategies, note-taking skills, etc.); clarification of academic and institutional policies; career development; and referrals to the Riverside Student and Employee Assistance Program if personal issues are impacting academic performance.
+In distance education programs, the academic advisor assists students with course selection, ensures that technology is not a barrier or dissatisfier for students, and verifies that students are making satisfactory academic progress.